Kidnapping of Kamiyah Mobley

 Kamiyah Teresiah Tasha Mobley was abducted from a Florida hospital on July 10, 1998, when she was only eight hours old.
 In January 2017, she was found alive in Walterboro, South Carolina.
 DNA testing proved that she was not the daughter of Gloria Williams, her abductor.
 She had been raised under the name Alexis Kelli Manigo.

-Her biological mother in Florida, Shanara Mobley, was awarded US$1.5 million after settling a lawsuit against the former University Medical Center.
+On June 8, 2018, Williams was sentenced to 18 years in prison for the kidnapping.
+Kamiyah's biological mother in Florida, Shanara Mobley, was awarded US$1.5 million after settling a lawsuit against the former University Medical Center.
 She has since had three other children.

 Abduction

-Kamiyah Mobley was born on July 10, 1998, to 16-year-old Shanara Mobley.
+Kamiyah Mobley was born on July 10, 1998, to 16-year-old Shanara "Starr" Mobley.
 She was abducted eight hours after birth by a woman impersonating a nurse, reportedly dressed in hospital attire, who entered the room, assisted and conversed with the mother, and later walked out of the room with Kamiyah in her arms.
 Employees initially believed that the woman who kidnapped Kamiyah was a member of the Mobley family.
 Shanara was interviewed later, pleading for the return of her daughter.

 The abductor was believed to be between 25 and 35 years old, and possibly wore a pair of glasses and a wig.
 She was dressed in a floral blue smock and green scrub pants.
 It is known that Gloria Williams, about 33 at the time, later forged documents to create a new identity for Mobley.
 Williams was in an abusive relationship and had just miscarried a child a week before, which is believed to be her motive for the abduction.